KoljaSmn/kidhhs_assignment/Readme.md

 Then, the web app (frontend server) runs on localhost port 8081.
 The backend server runs on port 8080.

+The repository already contains the created sqlite database.
+Remove it (or data/config.json) to recreate it.
+This can take a while however.

 When the backend is started for the first time, it will write the data from the csv-files to the database.
 The backend API is already working though and will return the batches of data that have already been written to the dataset.